Azure/azure-powershell/src/CostManagement/docs/New-AzCostManagementQueryFilterObject.md

 # New-AzCostManagementQueryFilterObject

 ## SYNOPSIS
-Create a in-memory object for QueryFilter.
+Create a in-memory object for QueryFilter
-On a QueryFilter one and only one of and/or/not/dimension/tag can be set.

 ## SYNTAX